DayneSorvisto/characteristic-function-library/README.md

 Foundations are based on paper [Papers with code](https://paperswithcode.com/paper/algebraic-data-analysis)

+## Data Analysis Workflow

+A typical workflow would be to first choose a representation of your data for example an array.

+You can use the library to estimate a discrete probaility distribution also as an array.

+This array can be fed into mathematical transformations to represent the data as algebraic objects.
+The two main representations currently are polynomials and characteristic functions.

 ## Usage

 To use the code for computing the characteristic function of a custom data distribution represented as a NumPy nd-array, follow these steps: